stephencweiss/stephencharlesweiss.com/content/blog/2020-01-25/building-xkcd-daily-digest.md

 I tried multiple different configurations on my request call.
 I tried JSONP.
 Nothing seemed to work.

-Based on everything I read, in order for this to work, I'd need access to Randall Munroe's servers to white list my IP or allow cross origin requests.
+Based on everything I read, in order for this to work, I'd need access to XKCD's servers to white list my IP or allow cross origin requests.

 Since _that_ wasn't going to happen, I needed an alternative solution.
 This is where [Nicolas Marcora](https://twitter.com/NicolasMarcora) jumped in to save the day and pointed me to [`cors-anywhere`](https://www.npmjs.com/package/cors-anywhere).

 _A_ solution is to simply use the demo<sup>[1](#footnotes)</sup><a id="fn1"></a>:

 ```javascript:title="/pages/xkcd.jsx"
 function XKCDGallery() {
   const proxyUrl = 'https://cors-anywhere.herokuapp.com'